 Get up and walk more (5-10 minutes a day)

 Double-down on your choice of healthy meals and beverages

 Play games, read, and continually learn to off-set the creep of dementia

 Air out those indifferences and seek therapy to relieve those burdens

 Your mental health is as important as physical health.
 Improve the mind and your energy and passion will growth.
 This naturally leads to an active lifestyle that will keep you feeling stress-free.

 The first few months of retirement will feel completely peaceful.
 You’ve put in your dues and now you’re taking a much-needed break from obligations.

 Yet, that itch to do something will build and before long you can’t stand mingling around the home.
-You’ve got to do something!
+Whether you have decided to retire whilst living in Chelsea Senior Living at Maple Point, or a retirement village near you, there would always be something to do to beat the boredom.
+With activities from a salon to shopping at local retail outlets, you’ve got to do something!
 Seniors are returning to work to beat boredom.
 It will mean you take on new stressors and stuff so be sure to plan accordingly.